2014 AFM Conference Series

 Connecting with and engaging the core audience in authentic, creative and ongoing ways is critical.
 The social media and marketing gurus behind successful campaigns cover the essentials of creating a customized and innovative digital marketing strategy.
 Learn why timing is critical, how the consumer can be the most effective marketing tool and where the audience discovery process is headed.

-Natalie Bruss, VP, Digital Partnership, ID PR
+Natalie Bruss, VP, Digital Partnership, ID

 - Second Session - The Role of the Publicist and Why You Need One

 Publicity is capable of making or breaking a film but it’s often overlooked by independent producers.
 Beginning in pre-production, publicists play a key role through production, post, festivals and distribution.
 Leading publicists disclose the dark arts of publicity, the value of crisis management and the achievements and horror stories behind successful independent and large budget campaigns.